briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

         10. _(J)_ For subdivided developments a detail drawing of a typical individual lot showing standard individual lot erosion and sediment control.
-This does not remove the responsibility to designate specific erosion and sediment control in the SWP3 for areas such as steep slopes, stream banks, drainage ways, and riparian zones.
+This does not remove the responsibility to designate specific erosion and sediment control in the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> for areas such as steep slopes, stream banks, drainage ways, and riparian zones.

         11. _(K)_ Location and description of any stormwater discharges associated with dedicated asphalt and dedicated concrete plants